Notebook for Anna Magdalena Bach

 This page of the 1722 notebook contains the gavotte from French Suite No. 5 (BWV 816).

 The title Notebook for Anna Magdalena Bach (Notenbüchlein für Anna Magdalena Bach) refers to either of two manuscript notebooks that the German Baroque composer Johann Sebastian Bach presented to his second wife, Anna Magdalena.
 Keyboard music (minuets, rondeaux, polonaises, chorales, sonatas, preludes, musettes, marches, gavottes) makes up most of both notebooks, and a few pieces for voice (songs, and arias) are included.

 The Notebooks provide a glimpse into the domestic music of the 18th century and the musical tastes of the Bach family.
+The second notebook contains a mixture of pieces known to be by J. S. Bach, pieces known to be by others, and pieces whose authorship is unknown or debated.

 History

 The two notebooks are known by their title page dates of 1722 and 1725.
 The title "Anna Magdalena Notebook" is commonly used to refer to the latter.
 The primary difference between the two collections is that the 1722 notebook contains works only by Johann Sebastian Bach (including most of the French Suites), while the 1725 notebook is a compilation of music by both Bach and other composers of the era.